Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Experiment Evaluation

 \subsubsection{Comparison Methods}

-To precisely benchmark \model, we evaluate it against six SOTA baselines categorized into two paradigms.
-As core baselines representing the ``pre-training and fine-tuning'' paradigm, we select \textit{ET-BERT}~\cite{ET-BERT}, \textit{NetGPT}~\cite{NetGPT}, and \textit{TrafficFormer}~\cite{TrafficFormer} for comparison.
-Additionally, to verify the effectiveness of the pre-training phase, we include two machine learning (ML) methods (\textit{AppScanner}~\cite{AppScanner}, \textit{FlowPrint}~\cite{Flowprint}) and one deep learning (DL) method (\textit{FS-Net}~\cite{FS-Net}) for comparison.
+To precisely benchmark \model, we evaluate it against eight SOTA baselines categorized into two paradigms.
+As core baselines representing the ``pre-training and fine-tuning'' paradigm, we select \textit{ET-BERT}~\cite{ET-BERT}, \textit{NetGPT}~\cite{NetGPT}, \textit{TrafficFormer}~\cite{TrafficFormer} \textit{YaTC}~\cite{YaTC}, and \textit{NetMamba}~\cite{netmamba} for comparison.
+Additionally, to verify the effectiveness of the pre-training phase, we include two ML methods (\textit{AppScanner}~\cite{AppScanner}, \textit{FlowPrint}~\cite{Flowprint}) and one DL method (\textit{FS-Net}~\cite{FS-Net}) for comparison.
 To ensure fairness, all comparison models are reproduced based on their official open-source code.
 Specifically, the pre-training methods utilize the exact same pre-training and fine-tuning datasets constructed in this work, adopting identical early stopping strategies during fine-tuning to ensure optimal convergence, while the ML/DL methods are trained directly on the constructed fine-tuning datasets.
-More details of comparison methods are presented in Appendix~\ref{app:baselines}.
+More details of comparison methods are presented in Appendix C.